 For the video capture software, OBS is a reliable free software that sets the standard for accessible broadcasting software at a shallow performance requirement.

-The first thing about a dual stream setup is the available layout and desk real estate.
+The first thing about a dual streaming setup is the available layout and desk real estate.

 If you haven't already, check out great desk accommodations like monitor stands, stream decks, and wire management sleeves for most cables needed for a clean two/three monitor setup before investing in a second computer to take over streaming.

-If you are ready for the next step, here are the configurations to capture video from one PC to the next.
+If you are ready for the next step, here are the configurations for a video capture device from one PC to the next.